OyinOsunkoya/hangman/README.md

 Hangman game

 ### Description
-A simple games that allows the user to guess a word which is randomly select from a text document called "sowpods.txt".
+A simple game that allows the user to guess a word which is randomly selected from a text document called "sowpods.txt".
 The only clue the user gets is how many letters the word contains.
-The correctly guessed letters in the word are shown to user, to ease comprehension.
+The correctly guessed letters in the word are shown to the user after each guess, to ease comprehension.
 The game ends after 5 wrong guesses, and the user gets to see the word.